 One of the most rewarding questions to ask a child in a session is the miracle question.
 This helps a child realize what they truly want from their lives and how they perceive their problems going away.
 This question can help me develop a different rapport with the students and help me develop stronger goals for their specific needs.
 Also, using scaling questions with certain situations is essential.
-Students feel more comfortable using a scale to describe something than putting their feelings into words. used often in .
+Students, especially young children, feel more comfortable using a scale to describe something than putting their feelings into words.
+I have seen this when working with the student whom I am currently seeing.
+Both the miracle question and scaling questions are used often in SFBT.
 Another important concept for children is the use of empathy.
-Using empathy with a child helps increase their confidence while also helping them change how they different situations.
+Using empathy with a child helps increase their confidence while also helping them change how they approach different situations.
 This is one of the strongest components of person-centered therapy and is essential to the therapeutic bond (Corey, 2013).
 This could help me dispel irrational beliefs and help me to increase the likelihood of perseverance through troubling environmental factors.
-Research shows that theories I plan to use like CBT, SFBT, and person-centered therapy are all effective methods when working with students.
+Research shows that theories I plan to use, like CBT, SFBT, and person-centered therapy, are all effective methods when working with students.

 Although school counselors do not diagnose mental disorders, they can help students in other aspects of mental health.
-For instance, counselors environmental socioeconomic status, peer relations, parenting styles.
-School counselors can also work more serious issues volatile substance .
-According to Ogel and Coskun (2011), cognitive-behavioral therapy-based brief intervention (CBT) could be effective when working with volatile substance misusers. , VSM is associated with multiple psychological problems including depression, substance abuse, or sexual abuse.
+For instance, counselors may work with students to overcome issues stemming from environmental factors such as socioeconomic status, peer relations, or parenting styles.
+School counselors can also work with students who have more serious issues, such as volatile substance misuse (VSM).
+According to Ogel and Coskun (2011), cognitive-behavioral therapy-based brief intervention (CBT) could be effective when working with volatile substance misusers.
+Additionally, VSM is associated with multiple psychological problems including depression, substance abuse, or sexual abuse.
 Studies show that using CBT could create more positive outcomes for these students.
-In particular study, adolescent males ages thirteen through eighteen were studied a year after therapy to see if their outcomes were positive.
-There were 62 participants in total31 participants participated in CBT and a psycho-educational presentation.
-This was done three individual sessions.
+In one particular study, adolescent males, ages thirteen through eighteen, were studied a year after therapy to see if their outcomes were positive.
+There were 62 participants in total; 31 participants participated in CBT and a psycho-educational presentation.
+This was done in three individual sessions.
 The study showed that CBT was an effective treatment for VSM (Ogel & Coskun, 2011).
-Therefore, I can conclude that cognitive-behavioral therapy-based brief intervention would be an effective therapy for adolescents with problems like .
+Therefore, I can conclude that cognitive-behavioral therapy-based brief intervention would be an effective therapy for adolescents with problems like VSM.